remkohdev/guestbook101/Lab0/README.md

 		}
 		```

 	* Note that in the above OpenAPI spec I have used the address `http://69.63.218.104:32145`, which is the public IP of the worker node and the nodePort of the service exposing the Guestbook API deployment.
-However, we have not yet deployed our Guestbook API app.
+However, we have not yet deployed our Guestbook API app, we will have to change the values of the host and service url for the API Connect proxy.

-4. Generate the Loopback application artifacts from the OpenAPI spec version 2.0, make sure to uncheck the Ping object, as the operation to implement the Ping
+4. Generate the Loopback application artifacts from the OpenAPI spec version 2.0,

 	```console
 	$ lb swagger